 Dino’s Tomato Pie on Seattle’s Capitol Hill (21+ only) features pizza and drinks.
 Pizzas can be ordered in a traditional round as well as square Sicilian-style pie.
 Choose from a variety of house pizzas or customize your own.
 Dino’s is open late.

-Flying Squirrel Pizza Co south in Georgetown and north in Maple Leaf.
+Flying Squirrel Pizza Co in Georgetown.
 Their pizza uses handmade dough and sauce made fresh daily topped with Zoe’s Meats, Salumi Artisan Cured Meats, house made sausages, locally farmed vegetables when available, coffee from Stumptown Coffee Roasters, and ice cream from Snoqualmie Ice Cream.

 Hot Mama’s Pizza in downtown Seattle serves up NY-style pizza.